 (b) Automatic Mitigation Plans (AMPs) which are modeled in NSA where practicable;

 (c) Pre-Contingency Action Plans (PCAPs);

+(d) Extended Action Plans (EAPs);

-(d) Temporary Outage Action Plans (TOAPs); and
+(e) Temporary Outage Action Plans (TOAPs); and

-(e) Mitigation Plans.
+(f) Mitigation Plans.

 (2) When developing CMPs, ERCOT shall first attempt to utilize the 15-Minute Rating of the impacted Transmission Facilities, where available, to develop RAPs such that the ERCOT Transmission Grid is utilized to the fullest extent.

-(3) Remedial Action Schemes (RASs) and/or AMPs may also be implemented in order to allow Generation Resources or Transmission Facilities that would otherwise be subject to restrictions to operate to their full Rating.
+(3) RAPs and EAPs may be utilized to facilitate the market use of the ERCOT Transmission Grid for constraints that have resulted in over $1 million of congestion cost in a given month within the past 36 months.

+(4) RAPs or EAPs must be submitted to ERCOT for review to facilitate the market use of the ERCOT Transmission Grid.
+ERCOT must review the design with impacted Transmission Operators (TOs) and the proposing Entity to verify the feasibility of the submission.

+(5) For a RAP or EAP submitted for review to facilitate the market use of the ERCOT Transmission Grid, all Generation Resource Entities that would be directly affected operationally by the proposed actions must be part of the submitting parties.
+Impacts resulting from market clearing processes shall not constitute a direct operational impact under this paragraph.

-(4) ERCOT shall provide notification to the market of any approved, amended, or removed CMP or RAS.
+(6) ERCOT shall provide notification to the market of any approved, amended, or removed CMP or RAS.
 ERCOT shall provide notification to the market of any RAP, AMP, or RAS that cannot be modeled in the Network Operations Model.
 ERCOT shall post to the Market Information System (MIS) Secure Area all CMPs and RASs and any unmodeled CMPs or RASs.

-(5) ERCOT shall provide notification to the market of any proposed RASs or PCAPs on the MIS Secure Area.

-(6) ERCOT is not required to provide notification to the market of any proposed TOAPs.
+(7) ERCOT is not required to provide notification to the market of any proposed TOAPs.